Hours After (horse): 1988: three-year-old season

 Hours After began his second season in the Prix Hocquart (a major trial race for the Prix du Jockey Club), run over 2400 metres on firm ground at Longchamp Racecourse on 8 May.
 Ridden for the first time by the Irish jockey Pat Eddery he finished seventh, more than fourteen lengths behind the winner Nasr El Erab.
 On 4 June at Chantilly Racecourse, Hours After was one of sixteen colts to contest the 151st running of the Prix du Jockey Club over 2400 metres.
 Ridden again by Eddery, he started a 16/1 outsider in a field which included Nasr El Arab, Waki River, Exactly Sharp (winner of the Prix Lupin), Soft Machine (Prix Greffulhe) from France, Kris Kringle (Derrinstown Stud Derby Trial) from Ireland and Emmson (William Hill Futurity) from England.
 The race, run on soft ground, produced a blanket finish, with little more than two lengths covering the first ten finishers.
 Hours After prevailed by a short head from Ghost Buster's [sic], just ahead of Emmson, Exactly Sharp, Nasr El Arab and Waki River.
 Hours After was sent outside France for the first time when he contested the Irish Derby over one and a half miles at the Curragh three weeks later.
 Ridden on this occasion by Gerald Mosse, he started at odds of 14/1 and finished ninth of the eleven runners on good to firm ground behind Kahyasi.

 After a two and a half month break, Hours After returned in the autumn of 1988, but failed to reproduced his best form.
 In the Prix Niel at Longchamp on 11 September, he finished tenth of the thirteen runners behind Fijar Tango.
 On his final appearance he finished sixteenth of the twenty-four runners behind Tony Bin in the 1988 Prix de l'Arc de Triomphe.

 Assessment

 In the International Classification for two-year-olds in 1987, Hours After was rated the fifteenth-best juvenile colt in Europe, eight pounds behind the top-rated Warning.
 The independent Timeform organisation concurred, giving Hours After a rating of 119, eight pounds inferior to Warning, who was rated the best two-year-old colt.

 Stud record

 Hours After was retired to stud at the end of his three-year-old season.
 He had very little success as a sire of winners.

 Pedigree

+Hours After is inbred 4S x 5S to the stallion War Admiral, meaning that he appears fourth generation and fifth generation (via Tumbling) on the sire side of his pedigree.